-Smile Design is the result of a synergy of talents by the dentist who brings together an understanding of the engineering required for a healthy and durable smile, the currently accepted parameters of aesthetics and most importantly the desires of the patient.
+Smile Design is the result of a synergy of talents by the dentist who brings together an understanding of the engineering required for a healthy and durable smile, the currently accepted parameters of aesthetics, and most importantly the desires of the patient.

-It all begins with excellent communication between the dentist, the dental team and the patient.
-In our practice it starts with an initial consultation and complete exam.
-Listening to what the patient’s desires are determines what treatment may or may not be rendered.
-Does the patient want a dazzling Hollywood white smile, or a more natural appearance?
-Do they want a youthful appearance or a more age appropriate look?
+It all begins with excellent communication between the dentist, the dental team, and the patient.
+In our practice, it starts with an initial consultation and a complete exam.
+Listening to what the patient desires determines what treatment may or may not be rendered.
+Does the patient want a dazzling Hollywood white smile or a more natural appearance?
+Do they want a youthful appearance or a more age-appropriate look?
 Do they want their teeth longer, shorter, or straighter?

 A complete exam for a smile design will involve digital radiographs and photographs, a dental exam, a periodontal exam, an occlusal exam including the T-scan, and diagnostic models that are indexed and mounted on an articulator: a hinge that replicates how the jaw moves.

 How much do the teeth show when the lips are at rest?
 How much do they show at a full smile?
 What is the position of the teeth relative to the lips?
 Do they stick out too far, or are they tucked in too much?
 Once the lips are separated, the frame to the teeth is the gums.
 Is the periodontal architecture balanced?
 Are there black triangles?
 Are the proportions of the teeth appropriate?
 These questions and evaluations begin to create a list of changes that aid in the design process.

-In this age of computerized technology, the next step may be to accomplish these changes, virtually, with the digital photographs and simulation or imaging on the computer.
+In this age of computerized technology, the next step may be to accomplish these changes, virtually, with digital photographs and simulation or imaging on the computer.
 This is our first glimpse of what the potential of an individual’s smile may be.
-Although this is an effective start, the limitation of cosmetic imaging on the computer is that it represents only a 2 dimensional image of a 3 dimensional functioning system.
+Although this is an effective start, the limitation of cosmetic imaging on the computer is that it represents only a 2-dimensional image of a 3-dimensional functioning system.